randal-cox/scribinator/README.md

 ## Editing Results
 When the analysis is finished, transcriptionator will open the results in your local web browser.
-Alternatively, you can always double click the index.html file in that directory to open the UI in a web browser.
+Alternatively, you can always double-click the index.html file in that directory to open the UI in a web browser.

 In your local browser, you can freely edit meta information, who is speaking,